 Please be aware that if a deleted item is re-added later, labels printed for the original item must be re-printed.
 Deleted items appear on sales reports, but do not appear on certain other reports.
 Visit our Inventory FAQ to learn which reports are not supported.

 After creating a basic item, let’s move on to more advanced inventory topics.
-Attach raw goods to track an item’s components, set up modifiers to allow on-the-fly customizations, and print barcode labels for items without UPC codes.
+Build the register’s button layout, set up modifiers to allow on-the-fly customizations, attach raw goods to track an item’s components, and print barcode labels for items without UPC codes.

 Raw goods exist separately from inventory items and are used to track the components of those items.
 Visit our Using Raw Goods article to learn how to enable raw goods and when to use them.